Our Story

 Community Building Through The Arts

-For twenty-five years, Grand Vision Foundation has helped to strengthen our community through the performing arts.
+For over twenty-five years, Grand Vision Foundation has helped to strengthen our community through the performing arts.
 In the beginning, we brought attention and new life to the historic Warner Grand Theatre, revitalizing it through needed restoration, events, screenings, and the promotion of independent productions in the space.

 But that wasn’t enough.
 Grand Vision needed a smaller venue where we could do more experimental work, support performing artists, and build a signature environment.
 Since 2008, we have seen that vision come to life at the Grand Annex Music Hall.
 We then founded our Meet the Music education program for local schools and created community classes and events in response to the Harbor area’s need for access to live music and consistent music education.
 Today, Grand Vision continues to find innovative ways to serve our audiences, artists and youth through live and virtual programming.
 We celebrate the power of music and the arts to express who we are and honor our common humanity.